GuilhermeThompson-ops/RAGNATOR/README.md

 **Q: Will you add feature X?**
 A: Probably not — this tool does what I need.
 But the code is MIT-licensed, so fork away!
 The "DIY Fix" section above covers the most common enhancement requests.

+**Q: Why isn't drag-and-drop working?**
+A: There's a known bug with the drag-and-drop handler in the current version.
+For now, use the file picker button to select files manually.
+If you want to fix this, PRs are welcome!